Recras/recras-wordpress-plugin/readme.txt

 = Date/Time picker =
 By default, date and time pickers in contact forms use whatever the browser has available.
 Internet Explorer (all versions) does not have native date/time pickers and only shows a text field.
 If your website has a lot of visitors from IE, we recommend to enable the date picker we have included with the plugin.
 You can enable this on the Recras → Settings page.
 For time inputs, a proper fallback is included.

-**Note**: this setting only applies to standalone contact forms, not to contact forms used during "new style" online booking.
+**Note**: this setting only applies to standalone contact forms, not to contact forms used in the seamless online booking integration.

 = Styling =
 No custom styling is applied by default, so it will integrate with your site easily.
 If you want to apply custom styling, see `css/style.css` for all available classes.
 Be sure to include these styles in your own theme, this stylesheet is not loaded by the plugin!